JamesParrott/sDNA_GH/README.md

 ###### Load_Config (load_config)
 Loads an sDNA_GH project configuration file (.toml or .ini, e.g. *config.toml*) along with the sDNA_GH Python package and any specified options.
 ###### Read_Geom (get_Geom)
 Read in references to Rhino geometry (polylines) to provide them in the required form for subsequent sDNA_GH tools.
 Can be merged and override with other supplied geometry and data.
 The UUIDs of the Rhino objects are converted to strings to preserve the references to them.
-Add in the option selected = True to only read selected Rhino objects of the specified type.
-Similarly, specify layer = 'your_layer_name' to only read Rhino objects from a specific named layer.
+Set the option *selected* to True, to only read selected Rhino objects (of the specified type - polylines.
+Similarly, specify *layer* = your_layer_name to only read Rhino objects from the layer named your_layer_name.
 ##### Shapefile tools
 ###### Write_Shp (write_shapefile)
 Writes the provided data and geometry (polylines) to a shapefile.
 If not specified, a file name based on the Rhino doc or Grasshopper doc name is used (unless `auto_update_Rhino_doc_path = false`).
 Can overwrite existing files, or create new unique files.
 If no Data is supplied it will first call read_Usertext (unless auto_read_Usertext = False).